derektypist/image-viewer/README.md

 As a user, if I am on the first image and I click the button with `id=next`, I expect the button with `id=prev` to be enabled.

+As a user, if I click on the button with `id=settings`, I expect the caption color to change.

+As a user, if I click on the button with `id=reset`, I expect to go to the first image.

+As a user, if I hover on to the image, I expect the border color to change.
+I also expect a screentip to be displayed.

+As a user, if I hover on to `id=img-caption`, the background color will change.

+As a user, if I hover on to `id=pos-info`, the background color will change.

+As a user, if I hover on to any button, a screentip is displayed and the background color will change.

+The IMAGES is an object array.
+It has the properties of `caption` and `source`.

+`caption` is a string.
+It has a brief description of the image (e.g. Le Geode, Paris, France).

+`source` is a string.
+It is the file path of the image (e.g. `images/la-geode-paris.JPG`).

+CAPTION_COLORS is a string array.
+It has 7 colors `black, blue, purple, green, darkorange, red and brown`.

+Cycle - `black, blue, purple, green, darkorange, red, brown, black, blue and so on`.